paulocsanz/voluntary-servitude/README.md

     vs_t * vs = vs_new();

     // Current vs_t length
-    // Be careful with data-races since the value, when used, may not be true anymore assert(vs_len(vs) == 0);
+    // Be careful with race conditions since the value, when used, may not be true anymore assert(vs_len(vs) == 0);

     const unsigned int data[2] = {12, 25};